tehaandev/tehaandev/README.md

 # Hi there!👋
 - I'm Tehaan from Sri Lanka.
-I'm currently a first-year undergraduate majoring in Computer Science who is also a Dev Intern at <a href="https://calcey.com/">Calcey.</a>.
+I'm currently an undergraduate majoring in Computer Science who is also a Dev Intern at <a href="https://calcey.com/">Calcey.</a>.

 ## Skills and Tools🧑‍💻